My inbox frequently pings with an important query:

 - The document may even break down the list by geography and specialty (both are critical to finding the right colleague).

-This list is not an endorsement of those lawyers by the U.S. government– it’s merely a resource, but I’ve always had pretty good luck with it– and have even gained a couple of friends out of the deal.
+This list is not an endorsement of those lawyers by the U.S. government (see the State Department’s guidance here)– it’s merely a resource, but I’ve always had pretty good luck with it– and have even gained a couple of friends out of the deal.
 Also worth noting– many Canadian embassies maintain similar lists of attorneys who welcome Canadian clients– frankly, if you can’t find somebody on one country’s site, try the other!